SENSAAS/sensaas-flex/README.md

 	pip install rdkit-pypi

-(Optional) Additional packages for visualization with PyMOL that is compatible with the current environnment:

-  	conda install conda-forge::pymol-open-source==2.4.0

-If installation failed using conda, then you can find and install a version of PyMOL for your computer at [PyMOL Wiki](https://pymolwiki.org) or [https://pymol.org/](https://pymol.org/)

 Retrieve and unzip sensaas-flex repository in your desired folder.
 See below for running the programs **sensaas.py** or **meta-sensaas.py** for using the rigid version or **sensaasflex.py** or **meta-sensaasflex.py** for using the flexible version.
 The directory containing executables is called sensaas-flex-main.